Using Commensurabilities and Orbit Structure to Understand Barred Galaxy Evolution: Methods

 The number density of particles in the inner halo, $r<0.05R_{\rm vir}(=5R_d)$, is improved by roughly a factor of 100, making the mass of the average halo particle in the vicinity of the disc equal to that of the disc particles.
 This is equivalent to using $10^9$ equal mass halo particles.
 For the basis-function expansion, this implies a higher signal to noise ratio for halo coefficients that affect the gravitational field in the vicinity of the disc.

 The disc velocities are chosen by solving the Jeans' equations to second order, with asymmetric drift, in cylindrical coordinates in the combined disc--halo potential, also as in \citetalias{petersen16a}.
-The equations may be found in \citet{binney08}.
+The equations are found in \citet{binney08}.
 The radial velocity dispersion is set by the choice of the Toomre $Q$ parameter such that where $\Sigma(r)$ is the disc surface density, and the epicyclic frequency, $\kappa$, is given by where $\Omega_c$ is the circular orbit azimuthal frequency.
 Our choice of $Q=0.9$ is motivated by our desire to form a bar in a short time period.
 While our initial conditions are unlikely to be found in the real universe, the rapid formation of a bar provides an opportunity to study the evolution of a realistic system that resembles observed galaxies (see Figure~\ref{fig:surfacedensity}).

+The disc velocities in each of the three cylindrical dimensions $(R,\phi,z)$ are realised using a multivariate Gaussian distribution as where $x_1,x_2,x_3$ are three random normally-distributed variables and the mean azimuthal velocity $\bar{v}_\phi$ is defined as where $v_{\rm circ}$ is the circular velocity derived from the potential and the other terms on the right-hand side correspond to the asymmetric drift.
+We assume $\sigma^2_R=\sigma^2_\phi$ for these initial conditions.

-To allow the disc and halo to reach a mutual equilibrium, we evolve the particles in a fixed potential until $T=2T_{\rm vir}$ and then restart the simulation with the evolved positions and velocities.
-In practice, this allows (1) the halo to contract along the $z$ axis in the presence of the disc, which is only accounted for as a spherical monopole in the initial spherical halo potential, and (2) any initial kinematic rings in the disc to dissipate.
+To allow the disc and halo to reach a mutual equilibrium, we evolve the particles in a fixed disc potential, but live halo potential, until $T=2T_{\rm vir}$ and then restart the simulation with the evolved positions and velocities.
+In practice, this allows (1) the halo to contract along the $z$ axis in the presence of the disc, which is only accounted for as a spherical monopole in the initial spherical halo potential, and (2) any initial rings resulting from imperfect equilibrium in the disc to dissipate.
+These rings result from the closure of the Jeans' equations at second order, as well as a theoretical breakdown of the Jean's equations at $r<z_0$, and are $\mathcal{O}(10^{-2}\rho_{\rm disc,0})$ at all radii, where $\rho_{\rm disc,0}$ is the initial disc density.
+The rings phase mix within 20 local crossing times.
+We do not see any evidence that the results of our study are affected by the rings.
 We have checked that the disc density distribution remains unchanged.

 As discussed in \citetalias{petersen16a}, the maximum contribution to the total circular velocity by the disc, $f_D\equiv V_{{\rm circ},\star}/V_{{\rm circ},{\rm tot}}$, for typical disc galaxies is $f_D=0.4-0.7$, with $\langle f_D\rangle=0.57$ \citep{martinsson13}.
 Our cusp simulation has $f_D=0.65$ and our core simulation has $f_D=0.75$.
 With the new simulations, we evolve until $T=4.5T_{\rm vir}$.
 For a MW-mass galaxy, this is equivalent to 9 Gyr.
 We acknowledge that it is unrealistic to expect that a galaxy will evolve in a purely secular fashion for half the age of the universe, without interactions or mass accretion.
 However, integrating the simulations for a substantial time allows for a full range of evolutionary states to develop as discussed below, which help to probe the dynamical mechanisms behind bar evolution in the real universe.